Dakis Ioannou: Charitable contributions and recognition

-Joannou is actively involved in many not-for-profit organizations with a wide range of social activities.
+Ioannou is actively involved in many not-for-profit organizations with a wide range of social activities.
 He heads the Christos Stelios Ioannou Foundation, a center for the intellectually disabled in Cyprus.
 He is also a supporter of the University of Cyprus, having donated with his family the "Stelios Ioannou" Learning Resource Center, designed by internationally renowned architect Jean Nouvel and due for completion in 2018.
-In 2007, Joannou was appointed to the Chancellor’s Court of Benefactors of the University of Oxford after the establishment of the Stelios Ioannou School for Research in Classical and Byzantine Studies.
+In 2007, Ioannou was appointed to the Chancellor’s Court of Benefactors of the University of Oxford after the establishment of the Stelios Ioannou School for Research in Classical and Byzantine Studies.

 Yacht Guilty

-Dakis Joannou owns the yacht Guilty, which was designed by Ivana Porfiri.
+Dakis Ioannou owns the yacht Guilty, which was designed by Ivana Porfiri.
 The yacht's exterior was designed by contemporary artist Jeff Koons and was inspired by the iconic WWI naval camouflage, also known as "Razzle Dazzle", featuring bold geometric patterns in contrasting colors.